retifrav/glfw-imgui-example/README.md

 $ cmake --build --preset vcpkg-windows-static
 ```

-But of course nothing will actually be rendered in the viewport.
+But at the moment it crashes on the first call to `vkEnumeratePhysicalDevices()` on Windows 11.